Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 The “Temple”

 It is not very clear what was the purpose of this building.
-Some say that it was a temple, and some say it was a palace.
+Some say it was a temple, and some say it was a palace.
 For example, the worship platform in front of the entrance (on the left side of the photo) supports the theory that it was a temple.
 But, there was also evidence found supporting it was a palace.
-As I understood, on other sites, archaeological evidence was found supporting both theories together.
-Meaning that Canaanites, at a specific period, used the palace as the temple, i.e., one building served for two purposes.
+As I understood, archaeological evidence was found supporting both theories on other sites.
+This means that Canaanites, at a specific period, used the palace as the temple, i.e., one building served two purposes.

 At the entrance, you can see two big black tree stumps.
-At that time, Canaanite used Cedrus Libani.
+At that time, Canaanites used Cedrus Libani.
 The top of this building was made of wood.
 Thus it did not survive.
-By the way, the roof that you can see now is a modern one, and it was put for preservation purposes.
+By the way, the roof you can see now is a modern one, which was put up for preservation purposes.
 Harsh summer sun can cause a lot of damage.

-And now, we will return to the main question discussed in the book mentioned at the top of this post (“1177 B.C.: The Year Civilization Collapsed”).
+We will now return to the main question discussed in the book mentioned at the top of this post (“1177 B.C.: The Year Civilization Collapsed”).

 Joshua Destroyed Hazor?